Sales managers are not always present in small businesses, so we are often asked what…

 Armed with this knowledge, the rep’s follow-up appointment will be focused on understanding how their current phone system supports customer service and if there are ways a new one can make improvements.
 He can talk to employees or managers because he is now working to support the owner’s business objective.
 She now hopes he can find a solution.
-When you learn what is important to your prospect or customer, you are no longer selling your product or service, you are finding ways to help them accomplish their business objective.
+When you learn what is important to your prospect or customer, you no longer sell your product or service.
+You are finding ways to help them accomplish their business objective.
 When this happens, they become very interested in helping you do that.
 That is what Service-Minded Selling is all about.

 Stop Chasing Follow-up and Increase Scheduled Meetings